One of the more annoying tasks associated with painting is removing the old paint from the outside surfaces (such as a

 The real difference between power washing vs a pressure washing lies in the fact that a power washer makes use of a high-pressure hot water stream for blasting away the dirt and grime from the outdoor surfaces.

-While a pressure washer is typically designed for home use (like for cleaning decks, driveways, sidewalks, and even vehicles), power washer is a better choice for cleaning “tougher to clean” surfaces that involves cleaning up of oil and grease.
+While a pressure washer is typically designed for home use (like for cleaning decks, driveways, sidewalks, and even vehicles), a power washer is a better choice for cleaning “tougher to clean” surfaces that involve cleaning up of the oils and grease.

 Power washers, if used on soft surfaces, can damage them due to the high pressure and heating involved.

-These are more generally found more useful for professional cleaning (and in industrial cleaning) and should be used by an experienced professional only.
+These are generally found more useful for professional cleaning (and in industrial cleaning) and should be used by an experienced professional only.

 In general, if you have a large area to strip or clean, its good to avoid doing the job yourself.